 Tulloch grinned a mouthful of blackened teeth.
 “We’re going to hit them.
 Maybe hit them at the funeral.”
 He gave a callous laugh.
 “What you think Billy boy?”

 “Damn shameful,” was Billy’s return.
+To anyone else other than Buddy who knew him better, Billy might have sounded sympathetic.
 “Attacking a funeral?
 Y’all should be ashamed.
 Let them have their time to mourn.
 They ain’t going nowhere.
 They’ll get what’s coming to them.”

 Tulloch’s shoulders hunched.